EXPLAINER: Why are Chicago schools, teachers union fighting?

-CHICAGO (AP) — Chicago has scrapped classes for four days in a confusing standoff with the teachers’ union over COVID-19 safety measures in the nation’s third-largest school district.
+CHICAGO (AP) — Chicago has scrapped classes for days in a confusing standoff with the teachers’ union over COVID-19 safety measures in the nation’s third-largest school district.

 From remote instruction to testing, both sides have been negotiating nearly a dozen complex points of a safety plan that has cast a shadow over a second week of school.
 The fight comes as other districts have had to increasingly shift online amid soaring COVID-19 cases.